 Successful applicants will:

-Enjoy working and teaching adolescents, have a love of sport and athletes, and possess a strong background and work ethic.
+Enjoy working and teaching adolescents, have a love of sport and athletics, and possess a strong background and work ethic.
 Dublin is committed to multicultural teaching and promoting appreciation for diversity in community life and curriculum.
 High energy, joy in the outdoors, and a sense of fun are critical qualities for the successful candidate.

 Be a committed teacher.
 Teaching responsibilities vary, and each faculty member has the freedom to develop an appropriate curriculum and use his or her individual style in the classroom.
 Teachers are expected to use a variety of approaches and adapt teaching to meet students’ needs.
 They are encouraged to design student-centered activities, coach students in learning, and provide meaningful feedback.
 Teachers should model enthusiasm for intellectual achievement.